chriscarrollsmith/network-chat-room/README.md

 - Secure key exchange protocol such as Diffie-Hellman, RSA, PSK, SSL/TLS, etc.
 - Stronger encryption algorithm such as AES-256, Blowfish, Twofish, etc.
-- Hashing stored user data with a secure hashing algorithm
+- Hashing stored user data with a secure hashing algorithm such as SHA-1
 - Database for user and chat history storage
 - Additional features and UI improvements
 - Compile a distributable executable for the client with `pyinstaller` or, alternatively, drop the tkinter GUI and build a browser-based client interface with JavaScript